 At this point, it goes without saying that there could be some major spoilers in this article, but this small set of photos released today via The Daily Mail was just too interesting to pass up.
 Many of you will recognize the image above as the demise of Jill Masterson, played by Shirley Eaton in the 1964 Bond film Goldfinger.
 In the film, Masterson is the accomplice of the film’s main villain, and is killed after she is discovered to be sleeping with James Bond by having her entire body covered in gold paint, causing her to asphyxiate.

-Mail Online has published the photo, as well as a few others which can be seen in the gallery below, as part of a feature that is running in their Sunday edition.
+Mail Online has published the photo as part of a feature that is running in their Sunday edition.
 The article also features a few quotes from the 22-year old former St. Trinians star, including an account of what it was like to be covered from head to tow in crude oil:

 “I couldn’t move.
 I couldn’t see, I couldn’t breathe or hear because it went in my ears.
 It was unpleasant, but it’s something I’ll always remember and it will be an iconic part of the film.”